 - Melt butter over medium-high heat in a 12-inch skillet.
 Add pancetta and sauté until the pancetta begins to brown on all sides, 3-5 minutes.

 - Add the onion, salt and pepper.
 Sauté until the onion is softened, 5 minutes.

-- Add garlic, thyme and sage and sauté 1 minute.
+- Add garlic, thyme, and sage and sauté for one minute.

 - Add the kale and continue to sauté until the kale is beginning to wilt and soften, 5 minutes.
 Remove from heat and pour into a bowl to cool.